Representing Random Utility Choice Models with Neural Networks: Introduction

-\textbf{Preview of our results.} Our main contribution is to develop a neural network architecture, RUMnet, that provides a sharp representation of RUM discrete choice models.
-Contrary to model-free classification methods, our approach retains the RUM principle as an underlying structure of customers' probabilistic choices.
-The core idea is to approximate the customers' random utility using a sample average approximation (SAA).
-We formally establish that RUMnets tightly capture the class of all RUM discrete choice models.
+We establish that RUMnets tightly capture the class of all RUM discrete choice models.
 In particular, their choice probabilities can be approximated arbitrarily closely by those of a RUMnet architecture, and vice versa.
-This implies that the class of RUMnet discrete choice models is very general and subsumes as special cases the MNL model, mixture of MNLs, and related parametric models.
+This implies that the class of RUMnet discrete choice models is quite general.
 Analytically, we derive an upper bound on the generalization errors of RUMnets fitted on choice data, i.e., the difference between their out-of-sample and in-sample log-likelihoods.
-Remarkably, this bound does not grow with the number of distinct samples of the SAA, while its dependence on the cardinality of the assortments is improved compared to existing results.
-These findings suggest that the estimation of RUMnets is well-behaved, even for certain deep architectures and large assortments.
+This bound does not grow with the number of distinct samples of the SAA, and its dependence on the cardinality of the assortments is improved compared to relevant benchmarks.
+These findings suggest that the estimation of RUMnets may be feasible, even for deep architectures and large assortments.
 We further show that any RUMnet admits a compact SAA approximation using a relatively small number of samples.
+A key insight is that the number of samples in the SAA (or the size of the mixture) needed to achieve an accurate model approximation directly depends on the complexity of the utility function.